jrburke/module/README.md

 * The ModuleLoader API and hooks.
 * The concept of a "mutable slot" that is used for module export values.
-* Realms should also be a construct that is used with modules, but not demonstrated here, as it is more about the environment that surrounds the module system.
-Plus that is harder to emulate today.

 ## Differences from current ES module effort

 No import/export language syntax.
 APIs are used instead.

-It seems the primary goal for the import/export syntax was to get a link behavior to check export names earlier, and to allow other "compile/link time" features later.
+It seems the primary goal for the import/export syntax was to compile/link time capabilities around export name checks and to allow other compile/link time features later.

 However, this new syntax has nontrivial cost: